This post may contain affiliate links. Read the full disclosure here.

 When it comes to preparing for the visa appointment, err on the side of being over prepared.
 If you’re in doubt about a certain document, bring it with you.
 Be sure to keep photocopies for your own records.

 After submitting your application, you’ll receive a list of required documents that you will need to bring with you to your appointment.
-As an American citizen, residing in the United States, here’s what I ended up bringing:
+As an American citizen, residing in the United States and applying for the long-stay visitor visa, here’s what I ended up bringing:

 - Appointment confirmation page